 Adapt Research answers your strategic questions:

-- Does NZ have the right mix of raw materials to make productive use of AI?
+- Does NZ have the right mix of raw materials to make productive use of Artificial Intelligence?

 - How might we reduce falls in older people with cognitive impairment?